msupercoder/CopyDetector/README.md

 # CopyDetector
-Java Application To Detect The Copy of University's Assignment and Can Be Used To List The Differences Between Any Two File Regardless Their Extension
+Java Application To Detect The Copy of Code Assignment in Schools and Universities and Can Be Used To List The Differences Between Any Two File Regardless Their Extension